MarkKozel/CompOrgEText/docs/etext/EText/Introduction/index.md

 ---
-title: Introduction to Computer Organization
+title: Introduction to Computer Organization Section
 parent: Computer Organization EText
 description: Description of main topics to be covered in this course
 pageClass: Section